netztaucher/event-qr/README.md

 3. **Event Management**: Users can create, view, and manage events.
 4. **Token-Based Authentication**: Secure login and registration system using JWT.
 5. **Validation for Google Sheets**: The backend verifies the provided Google Sheet ID and Sheet Name during event creation.
+6. **🆕 Bulk QR Code Generation**: Automatically generate QR codes for all invoices/entries in Google Sheets.
+7. **🆕 QR Code Management**: Comprehensive dashboard to track QR code generation status and progress.
+8. **🆕 Event-based QR Processing**: Each event can have its own Google Sheet with independent QR code management.
+9. **🆕 Invoice QR Codes**: Specialized QR codes containing event and invoice information for streamlined processing.

 ---